Content

 ISBE –Approved Pre-Qualification Training for Teacher and Principal Evaluators

-Individuals interested in becoming legally qualified to conduct evaluations of certified personnel must successfully complete the respective Administrator Academy course(s) as outlined above.
+Individuals interested in becoming legally qualified to conduct evaluations of certified personnel must successfully complete the respective Administrator Academy course(s) as outlined in the Teacher and Principal/Assistant Principal Performance Evaluation Qualifications guidance document linked below.
 For additional information regarding registration and content of these courses, please contact your Regional Office of Education, Intermediate Service Center, or one of the following organizations: Illinois Principals Association, Illinois Association of School Administrators, Illinois Education Association, or Illinois Federation of Teachers.

 Districts are reminded that they have the option of developing their own pre-qualification program.
 Districts choosing to develop their own pre-qualification process shall notify the Illinois State Board of Education no later than July 1 immediately preceding the school year in which the process or program will be implemented.
 The notification shall at least include the type of training to be offered, names of individuals presenting the training, and date upon which each school district-designed trainer completed the “train-the-trainers” program offered by, or on behalf of, the Illinois State Board of Education.
 [Part50 Administrative Rule, Section 50.400(c)PDF Document]